Afiolabi/Afiolabi/README.md

   - Perfectly placed media queries for satisfactory responsiveness covering almost devices

 2. Wolburg Website: [Click to preview](https://wolburg.com/)
    Together with a team of four developers and a designer, I contributed significantly to building this e-comm web app.
+I:
+   - Drafted Its data models
+   - Documented all required endpoints
-I drafted Its data models, documented all required endpoints, built half of its UI react components and did its backend project set up.
+   - Built half of its UI react components and
+   - Worked on its backend project set up.
 3. OGC Publications: [Click to preview](https://ogcpublications.com/)
+   I was responsible for optimising, maintaining, rebuilding and adding features to the project.
 4. OCM Website: https://onoriocutane.org/

 ## Recent Blog Posts